John Scott (medical researcher): Medical career

 After a period of hospital work in Auckland, as well as six months in general practice, Scott travelled to the United Kingdom.
 He spent nine months at the Postgraduate Medical School of London at Hammersmith Hospital, where he was awarded Membership of the Royal College of Physicians.
 He then undertook research in the Department of Experimental Pathology at the University of Birmingham, and graduated MD in 1962.
 His thesis was titled Studies on serum β lipoproteins in health and disease.

 Scott returned to New Zealand and was appointed as a research fellow and then senior lecturer in the University of Otago's Auckland medical unit, but transferred to the University of Auckland medical school when the latter was established, and was head of the Department of Medicine at the University of Auckland from 1979 to 1987.
 He subsequently spent 10 years as head of the academic group at Middlemore Hospital.

 His research between 1959 and the late 1970s focused on the metabolism of low-density lipoproteins and cholesterol, and arterial pathophysiology.
 More recently he was interested in diabetes and its complications.

+In the mid-1970s, Scott played a key role in exposing Milan Brych, a medical quack who promoted false cancer treatments and was convicted of medical fraud.
+Scott was interviewed for the 2012 television documentary Cancerman: The Milan Brych Affair, where he was portrayed in reenactments by Aaron Jeffery.

 Scott was a founding member of the Auckland Medical History Society and served as its president in 1976.
 He also served as president of the Royal Society of New Zealand from 1997 to 2000.